ryelkur/CITA200HlocalRY/1-Computing-System-Information.md

 For more information, please visit the CITA Wiki at [http://wiki.cita.utoronto.ca](https://wiki.cita.utoronto.ca/index.php/Welcome_to_the_CITA_Wiki).

+You will need your CITA login credentials to access the wiki.

 ## Remote Access with Two-factor Authentication
 Remote ssh logins must go through the CITA gateway machine `gw.cita.utoronto.ca`.
 The gateway requires your username and password along with a 6-digit verication code to login.
 The Google Authenticator (GAuth) app provides a code that changes every 30 seconds.
 You will need to install GAuth in a